Kobo-zan Kofun

 - Access (Public Transportation)

-- From the Castle Exit of Matsumoto Station, take the Town Sneaker South Route and get off at "Yume Hiroba Shonai"; the ride takes about 10 minutes, followed by a 20-minute walk.
+- From the Castle Exit at Matsumoto Station, take the Town Sneaker South Route and get off at “Yume Hiroba Shonai”; the ride takes about 10 minutes, followed by a 20-minute walk.

 - Notes

-Traffic restrictions are in effect during cherry blossom season.
+Traffic restrictions will be in effect during cherry blossom season.
 Parking lots will be unavailable on weekends during this period, so please use public transportation or bicycles.

 Dates: April 11 (Sat), 12 (Sun), 18 (Sat), 19 (Sun)